Moving A Node Pilot Instance

 Backup and transfer on Machine(A)

-4. of Node Pilot(A) for extra protection.
+4. Save a Backup of Node Pilot(A) for extra protection.

 Click "BACKUP" to download a backup ZIP of your config folder.
 If your backup includes Pocket nodes, the file could be many gigabytes which will take a few minutes before the download begins.